This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Take Your Case to Trial

 Settlement negotiations don’t always work out and may come to a standstill.
-If an agreement cannot be reached, you may need to go to trial.
-In court, your lawyer will argue your case, call on expert witnesses to prove negligence, and convince the jury to award you damages to be paid by the defendants.
+You may need to go to trial if an agreement cannot be reached.
+In court, your lawyer will argue your case, call on expert witnesses to prove negligence and convince the jury to award you damages to be paid by the defendants.

 How to File a Discrimination Complaint or Lawsuit